raffaelfoidl/maDMP-evaluation/README.md

 </table>

-Since the JSON-LD maDMP was surprisingly short in content, a manual look into the source maDMP revealed that there are a lot of fields that are not actually part of the RDA DMP Common Standard and thus, not queryable with our approach.
+Since the JSON-LD maDMP was surprisingly short in content, a manual look into the source maDMP revealed that there are a lot of fields that are not actually part of the RDA-DMP Common Standard and thus, not queryable with our approach.

 ### 12.jsonld